China-U.S. Rising Star Student Study Tour

 • Campus leaders looking to operationalize civic and community engagement across their institutions and who are actively working to identify the most sustainable path forward to support this work

-• Senior leaders committed to prioritizing inclusive community engagement as a foundational aspect of their institutional mission, strategy, and infrastructure
+• Senior leaders committed to prioritizing community engagement as a foundational aspect of their institutional mission, strategy, and infrastructure

 Benefits of this program